AfthabEK/Number-Plate-Recognition/README.md

     pip install -r requirements.txt
     ```

-3. Download the weights for the YOLOv3 model from [here](https://drive.google.com/drive/folders/1XDe29q-N5wm5aq4e9csEtxa8yjV69aTm?usp=drive_linkfolder) and place it in the `yolov3-from-opencv-object-detection/model/weigths` folder.
+3. Download the weights for the YOLOv3 model from [here](https://drive.google.com/drive/folders/1XDe29q-N5wm5aq4e9csEtxa8yjV69aTm?usp=drive_linkfolder) and place it in the `./model/weigths` folder.

+4. Add the images to be processed in the `./data` folder.